The Will (1939 film): Production

 Director Kamal Selim took great care on the production design aspect of filming, in order to make it seem as if he had filmed live at the slums of Egypt.
 As a result, it is considered the first film to accurately and realistically display the slums of Egypt.
+Kamal Selim was earnest to make a film depicting the real Egyptian community, but the film was initially rejected by Studio Misr's manager for discussing such a sensitive topic.
+The film was later accepted for production with a signed contract by Kamal Selim to change the name of the movie from "The Slum" to "The Will" and the payment of a penal damage of producing five movies for Studio Misr with unpaid wages.

+Kamal Selim's choice fell on Fatma Rouchdi as the lead actress of the film, whose wages were the highest in the industry at that time.
+Mahmoud el-Meliguy was the planned lead actor for the film, but he declined the role for being engaged with his theatre work, and hence Anwar Wagdy was assigned the role.

 Themes

 The Will was one of the first films to accurately portray the slums of Egypt.
 It has been praised for its realistic depiction of life in the slums, and the struggles men and women go through within these slums.
 Released in 1939, The Will has carried on an enduring legacy, due in part to its sympathetic view on the lives of the average Egyptian people, who did not enjoy much luxuries at the time, and who often faced struggles with love and employment similar to the ones faced by the protagonist in the film, making the film a social commentary on its era.